dabit3/appsync-image-rekognition/README.md

 }
 ```

-5. Update the `getTranslatedSentence` resolver to the following:
+5. Update the `fetchImage` resolver to the following:

 ##### Request mapping template
 ```js